-The law centre’s solicitors, caseworkers and volunteers deliver advice, assistance and representation in housing, debt, welfare benefits, asylum and immigration, employment and personal injury law matters.
+Haringey Law Centre’s solicitors, caseworkers and volunteers provide deliver free and independent legal advice, assistance and representation in housing, debt, welfare benefits, asylum, immigration and employment law matters.
 Due to funding cuts, the centre is currently only open on Mondays, Wednesdays and Fridays between 11am and 5pm.
-On these days and times, people can drop in to see us without an appointment for an initial assessment of their case.
-This helps us to find out whether the law centre will be able to assist with that particular matter.
-If we are able to assist, we will make people a booked appointment with one of our solicitors, caseworkers or volunteer lawyers.
+However, on these days and times, people can drop in to see us without an appointment.
+When they arrive, we will conduct an initial assessment of their case to find out whether the Law Centre will be able to help them.
+If we are able to help, we will book people in for a more in-depth appointment with one of our solicitors, caseworkers or volunteer lawyers.

-Unfortunately, the law centre lost its local authority funding in April 2016.
-Between April 2016 and December 2016, the services being provided at Haringey Law Centre were being provided by former staff who stayed on with the organisation as volunteers and received no pay.
-We have been actively working to raise new funds in order to ensure that the Law Centre survives and are pleased to have begun to have been awarded funds from the following organisations:
+Unfortunately, Haringey Law Centre lost our local authority funding in April 2016 but we took the decision to try and stay open and continue to try and serve local people who need us.
+Between April 2016 and December 2016, some of our former staff stayed on with the Law Centre as volunteers and received no pay.
+Since then, we have been actively working to raise new funds in order to ensure that Haringey Law Centre not only survives but begins to thrive.